SevenShepherd/SevenShepherd.github.io/_posts/2023-12-10-faith-obedience.markdown

 <!-- The fruit of the Spirit, not the fruit of human decision (Gal 5:22-23).  -->

-1. Those who do not repent have given strong evidence that they do not love God (Ac 17:30; Jn 14:15,21)
+1. Those who do not repent have &ldquo;given strong evidence&rdquo; that they do not love God (Ac 17:30; Jn 14:15,21)
 2. Those who do not repent will die (Lk 13:3; Mt 18:3 NLT)
-3. Those who do not repent have given strong evidence of false profession (Ac 17:30; 1Jn 2:4)
+3. Those who do not repent have &ldquo;given strong evidence&rdquo; of false profession (Ac 17:30; 1Jn 2:4)
-4. Those who do not repent have given strong evidence of not being led to salvation and eternal life (2 Cor.
+4. Those who do not repent have &ldquo;given strong evidence&rdquo; of not being led to salvation and eternal life (2 Cor.
 7:10; Ac 11:18)

 If the fruit isn't growing, the root is dead (Mt 3:10; James 2:14-26).
 This is the raw logical conclusion.